araobp/pic-mcu/README.md

 ## Background and motivation

 In the past three years, PIC16F1 has been the most useful MCU in my IoT projects at work.
+The reason is the MCU works as a hub or a protocol converter between some modules and board PCs such as RasPi very well at a reasonable cost with a very small footprint even as a DIP package.

+I have used a lot of the following MCUs in my successful IoT projects at work:
+- PIC1825
+- PIC1829
+- PIC18326

+I have been using 14-pin PIC18326 these days, because it supports two MSSPs (two SPI/I2C buses).

 ## Application components